andr-ew/prosody/README.md

 key difference of this delay vs. other varispeed delays is that record speed is always = 0 & the buffer is always overdubbed at play speed = 1. setting speed to -0.5 is a good demonstration of how this works.

+### quickstart

+drop alliterate.amxd in an audio track in ableton

 # enueg

 ![pic](ss.png)

 feel like it's more fun not to say anything about this one?
 It's kind of a looper.

+### quickstart

+drop enueg.amxd in an audio track in ableton

 # ekphras